kyma-project/control-plane/docs/internal/investigations/provisioning-custom-configuration.md

 The additional `secret` flag specifies if the value is confidential.
 The `configuration` in `KymaConfigInput` is a configuration not specific for any component.

-All configurations for component not marked as a `secret` are then saved to the ConfigMap on a created Cluster and marked as Installation overrides.
+All configurations for components not marked as `secret` are then saved to a ConfigMap on the created cluster and marked as Installation overrides.
 They are also stored in the database.
 The confidential configuration is stored in a Secret on the created cluster and encrypted before storing in the database.
 The examples of such sensitive data could be: certificate's private keys, MinIO Gateway credentials, or Dex configuration containing some secrets.

 ### Pros